 Q. Is using quotation marks the same as using in-text citations?

-If you are using an online source, you would use a paragraph number instead of a page number: (Dlabay, 2010, para.
+When using an online source, you would use a paragraph number instead of a page number: (Drucker, 2017, para.
 5).

-Then at the end of your paper, on your References page, you will write out the complete reference for the work.
-For example:
+On the References page, use the complete reference for the work.

 Thank you for using ASK US.
 For more information contact your Campus Library/ARC.